AIBiology/aibiology.github.io/jupyter_intro.md

 That will take you to the job options form, where you can specify job resources and other things, including the SLURM Account and QOS to use.
 This is similar to the drop down menu when launching servers via the jupyterhub.rc.ufl.edu site, but rather than selecting from pre-set options, you have full control over resources.

-{% include important.html content="By specifying the SLURM Account <b>and</b> QOS, you can submit the job to a secondary group.
+{% include important.html content="By specifying the SLURM Account <b>and</b> QOS, you can submit the job to a secondary group (e.g. zoo6927).
 JupyterHub is limited to using your primary group for jobs.
 Open On Demand provides more flexibility here and is a good option if you are in multiple groups." %}

 After specifying the options you want, click the Launch button.
 The page that comes up will show you your job waiting to be scheduled and then provide a Connect to Jupyter Button.